owntracks/recorder/README.md

 `--quiet` disables printing of messages to _stdout_.

 `--initialize` creates the a structure within the storage directory and initializes the LMDB database.
 It is safe to use this even if such a database exists -- the database is not wiped.
-After initialization, _recorder_ exits.
+After initialization, Recorder exits.

 `--label` specifies a label (default: "Recorder") to be shown in the WebSocket live map.